AKStine/dKDesign-portfolio/content/pages/index.md

 sections:
   - type: GenericSection
     title:
-      text: Who is he?
+      text: he?
+A Who is he?
 A Legend or that one name you cannot forget?
       color: text-dark
       type: TitleBlock
     subtitle: A legend in the making